-8th to 10th.
-The following day furnished employment for the men, in repairing the sledges and their shoes, for another journey.
-On the tenth, a heavy gale rendered all out-of-door work impracticable, and even our house was in great danger.
+The following day furnished employment for the men, in re- Oct.
+8 & 9. pairing the sledges and their shoes, for another journey.
+On the tenth, a heavy gale rendered all out of door work impracticable, and Oct.
+10. even our house was in great danger.
 But it had such an effect on the ice outside, as to set it in motion to such a degree, that every atom of bay ice near us was demolished by the floes, and a large space of water opened to the north-east.

-This storm continued on the eleventh; and as our house was not yet prepared for a winter so severe and premature, we suffered considerably from the cold, being unable to raise our sleeping places beyond 18°.
+This storm continued on the eleventh; and as our house was not Oct.
+11. yet prepared for a winter so severe and premature, we suffered considerably from the cold, being unable to raise our sleeping places beyond 18°.
 The tide rose very high: and many large pieces of ice which we had left here when we went away, were floated off.

-12th.
-On the following morning the storm was at its highest; the thermometer fell to 8°, and the tide carried off the remainder of the land ice to the southward, with great velocity, while much water was seen to the northward.
+Oct.
+12. On the following morning the storm was at its highest; the thermometer fell to 8°, and the tide carried off the remainder of the land ice to the southward, with great velocity, while much water was seen to the northward.
 That was now useless: a month before it might have aided us; but, at this time, it was what a single hour might obliterate till the next autumn.

-13th.
-There was no cessation to this most uncommon storm: after promising to lull about noon, it blew harder than ever; and the canvas roof being too weak to bear it, the snow gained admission to our beds, and every thing was frozen.
+Oct.
+13. There was no cessation to this most uncommon storm: after promising to lull about noon, it blew harder than ever; and the canvas roof being too weak to bear it, the snow gained admission to our beds, and every thing was frozen.
 We had great difficulty in keeping ourselves warm by crowding round the stove: but had the good fortune to take three foxes in the trap: a matter now beginning to be a subject of great congratulation.

-14th to 17th.
-We had the same luck on the next day, but there was no difference in the weather on this and the following one, nor, on the sixteenth, till noon, when it moderated, and the men were able to work outside in covering the roof with some of the Fury's running rigging.
+Oct.
+14. We had the same luck on the next day, but there was no dif-Oct.
+15. ference in the weather on this and the following one, nor, on the Oct.
+16. sixteenth, till noon, when it moderated, and the men were able to work outside in covering the roof with some of the Fury's running Oct.
+17. rigging.
 On the next day, it was good enough to permit the men to set off with the sledges to the place, twenty-five miles off, where some of our stores had been deposited.